M&A in Higher Ed EdTech: Who's Buying?

 are at an important inflection point and therefore have the strongest attention of buyers and investors.

 Different categories of buyers introduce different dynamics to a process.
-Here is what you should expect from strategic, financial, and hybrid buyers.
+Here is what you should expect from public strategic, financial, and PE-backed strategic buyers.

 Historically, the only formidable players in education were the big publishers and legacy EdTech players, and they were less than great at understanding the ins and outs of acquiring software companies.